Rincon, GA: Is Your Property Tax Assessment Too High? (2026)

 Is your Rincon property tax assessment too high?

-The median home in Rincon is valued at $251,600, producing an estimated annual tax bill of $2,519 at Effingham County's 2.503% combined rate.
+The median home in Rincon is valued at $251,600, and the typical homeowner pays about $2,096 per year in property tax (Census ACS 2024), based on Effingham County's 2.503% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Rincon homeowner spends 2.82% of household income on property taxes alone.
 If Effingham County has overestimated your home's fair market value, you are paying more than you should.
 Georgia law guarantees that filing an appeal cannot increase your assessment, so there is no risk in checking.
 At $251,600, Rincon home values are 9% below the Effingham County median, 47% above Georgia's statewide median of $170,200, 20% below the national median of $318,000.

 How does Rincon compare to other Effingham County cities?